New NHTSA chief: Agency to scrutinize auto-driver technology

 Cliff declined to discuss any details of regulations that might be forthcoming.

-Of the nearly 400 crashes that were reported by manufacturers, Tesla had more than all other automakers combined.
+Of the nearly 400 crashes that were reported by manufacturers, Teslas were involved in more than all other automakers combined.
 But Cliff noted that Tesla has driver assisted technology operating on nearly all of its roughly 830,000 vehicles on U.S. roads, which makes neat comparisons to other automakers difficult.
 The company also provides nearly instantaneous wireless reporting of crashes, so it receives data faster than other automakers.

 Since Cliff’s arrival, the agency has stepped up enforcement efforts aimed at Tesla, including a push for a dozen recalls since the start of 2021.
 The agency is investigating why Teslas working on Autopilot seem to crash into emergency vehicles parked along freeways.
 And it has received more than 750 consumer complaints involving Teslas breaking unexpectedly for no apparent reason.

-At the same time, Cliff added, Tesla as been cooperative with NHTSA since his arrival at the agency.
+At the same time, Cliff added, Tesla has been cooperative with NHTSA since his arrival at the agency.

+“I think we work well with them," he said, “and when we have identified that there are risks, they've taken action, and that's appropriate.”

+Cliff, whose background is in chemistry and air pollution regulation with little auto safety experience, takes over the agency at a critical time.
+The agency has estimated that nearly 43,000 people were killed on U.S. roads last year, the highest such figure in 16 years.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.